-Redesigning a mobile app for a Scandinavian home services company
+Redesigning a mobile app for a Scandinavian household company

 SERVICE TYPE